I-GUIDE/data-catalog-archive/schema/core.md

 or [Schema:DateTime](https://schema.org/DateTime)  data types.
 The **dateCreated** represents the date at which the dataset was initially generated.
 The **dateModified** represents the date at which the dataset was most recently modified.
-The **datePublished** represents the date at which the dataset was permanently published.
+The **datePublished** represents the date on which the dataset was permanently published.
-The `Date` class expects a value in [ISO 8601 date format](http://en.wikipedia.org/wiki/ISO_8601).
-Whereas the `DateTime` class requires a combination of date and time of day.
+The `Date` class expects a value in [ISO 8601 date format](http://en.wikipedia.org/wiki/ISO_8601), whereas the `DateTime` class requires a combination of date and time of day.
 An example of each is provided below.

 ``` json
 {